mridle582/angular-training/README.md

-# angular-training
+# Angular-Training
-Some beginner projects using Angular
+Some beginner projects I wrote using Angular